Quantum jump metrology in a two-cavity network: A two-mode cavity network with quantum feedback

 with the complex numbers $\alpha_i(t)$ and $\beta_i(t)$ such that $a_i |\alpha_i (t) \rangle = \alpha_i(t) \, |\alpha_i(t) \rangle$ and $b_i |\beta_i(t) \rangle = \beta_i(t) \, |\beta_i(t) \rangle$.
 To switch from one representation of the cavity network in Fig.~\ref{fig:setup} to another, we define transformation matrices $M_{yx}$ with

-where $x_i,y_i = \alpha_i(t) , \beta_i (t), \gamma_i(t) $ and where $x,y = a,b,c$.
-Below we have a closer look at these matrices which depend on the effect of the beamsplitters and the phase shifters shown in Fig.~\ref{fig:setup}.
+where $x_i,y_i = \alpha_i(t) , \beta_i (t), \gamma_i(t) $ for the coefficients of the vectors and where $x,y = a,b,c$ for the subscripts of the transition matrices $M_{yx}$.
+Below we have a closer look at these matrices, which describe the effect of the beamsplitters and the phase shifters shown in Fig.~\ref{fig:setup}.
 If we define the transformation matrices